hamada-g/blue-lab/docs/architecture.md

 - Resource assignments may be adjusted later if performance or storage issues arise.

 ## Phase 1 Network Design Revision

-Blue Lab Phase 1 will use an Internal Hyper-V switch with NAT rather than an External switch.
+Blue Lab Phase 1 uses an Internal Hyper-V switch with NAT rather than an External switch.
 This change was made because the External switch bound to the host’s Wi-Fi adapter caused host connectivity instability.

 ## Revised Network Approach
-- The host machine will remain connected to the home Wi-Fi network normally.
+- The host machine remains connected to the home Wi-Fi network normally.
-- The lab virtual machines will connect to an Internal Hyper-V switch.
+- The lab virtual machines connect to an Internal Hyper-V switch.
-- The host machine will provide NAT for the lab network so the virtual machines can reach the internet without directly binding to the physical Wi-Fi adapter.
+- The host machine provides NAT for the lab network so the virtual machines can reach the internet without directly binding to the physical Wi-Fi adapter.

 ## Planned Lab Subnet
 - Lab Network: 10.10.10.0/24

+## Static IP Plan
+- Host Internal NAT Gateway: 10.10.10.1
+- Wazuh Server: 10.10.10.10
+- Windows Endpoint: 10.10.10.20
+- Linux Endpoint: 10.10.10.30

 ## Design Notes
 - The lab subnet is intentionally separate from the home network.
 - The host machine’s existing IP address and reserved port range on 192.168.5.98 must remain unchanged.
 - This design reduces the risk of disrupting host connectivity while still allowing the lab VMs to communicate and access the internet.
+- Because the Internal NAT design does not provide DHCP automatically, guest IPs are configured manually.